PEGRL: Improving Machine Translation by Post-Editing Guided Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the anonymous reviewers for their insightful comments.
-Shujian Huang and Xin Huang are the co-corresponding authors.
-This work is supported by National Science Foundation of China (No. 62376116), research project of Nanjing University-China Mobile Joint Institute (NJ20250038), the Fundamental Research Funds for the Central Universities (No. 2024300507).
+Shujian Huang is the corresponding author.
+This work is supported by National Science Foundation of China (No. 62376116), research project of Nanjing University-China Mobile Joint Institute (NJ20250038), the Fundamental Research Funds for the Central Universities (No. 2024300507), Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM118).